-We have worked in areas including financial services, healthcare, retail to government.
-Retail has had a greater focus more recently as it has been so impacted by the various lockdown restrictions and many retailers have had to introduce apps and adapt their business models.
-We have been able to assist in not only protecting their revenues but to support their growth.
+We have worked in areas including financial services, healthcare, retail and government.
+Retail has had a greater focus more recently as it has been so impacted by the various lockdown restrictions, and many retailers have had to introduce apps and adapt their business models.
+We have been able to assist in not only protecting their revenues but also supporting their growth.

 ELKIE: What sort of projects did you help with and how?

 MALCOLM: Again, a diverse range of app-based solutions have been implemented using the Evoke development platform.
-We have seen customers in the healthcare sector develop apps to assist healthcare professionals when dealing with patients, the energy sector in the devolving the management of wholesale energy supply to regional power companies and in the retail sector providing direct marketing channels to their customers, as well as providing support to the logistics area of their business
+We have seen customers in the healthcare sector develop apps to assist healthcare professionals when dealing with patients, in the energy sector devolving the management of wholesale energy supply to regional power companies, and in the retail sector providing direct marketing channels to their customers, as well as providing support to the logistics area of their business.

 ELKIE: If you had to name the most successful and favourite project – which would it be?